 To say that Feminis knows how to turn a program around would be a huge understatement.
 The American Football Coaches Association (AFCA) named him the 2011 NAIA National Coach of the Year, while American Football Monthly (AFM) and Schutt Sports honored him as NAIA Coach of the Year in both 2006 and 2010.

-Feminis has also made a name for himself within the MSFA earning the 2009 and 2010 Mideast League Coach of the Year award as well as 2005 Midwest League Coach of the Year recognition.
-In 2009, he was dubbed the AFCA-NAIA Regional Coach of the Year after guiding Saint Xavier to the program's first undefeated regular season (11-0) and advancing to the NAIA semifinals for the second time in four years (2006 & 2009).
-Feminis followed that up with a second straight perfect regular season (11-0) in 2010 and again advanced his Cougars to the semifinals of the NAIA Football Championship Series.
+Feminis has also made a name for himself in the MSFA earning the 2009, 2010 and 2012 Mideast League Coach of the Year award as well as 2005 Midwest League Coach of the Year.
+In 2009, he was dubbed the AFCA-NAIA Regional Coach of the Year after guiding SXU to its first undefeated regular season (11-0) and advancing to the NAIA semifinals twice in four years (2006 & 2009).
+Feminis followed that with a second perfect regular season (11-0) in 2010 and again advanced his Cougars to the national semifinals.

 Prior to SXU, Feminis coached at the University of St. Francis in Joliet, Ill.
 He served as linebacker coach (1990-93) before becoming defensive coordinator (1994-98).
-As a player at St. Francis from 1986-89, Feminis started every game of his career (41) and was a four-time NAIA All-District 20 selection at linebacker.
+As a player at USF from 1986-89, Feminis started every game of his career (41) and was a four-time NAIA All-District 20 selection at linebacker.
 In 1989, he was the NAIA Defensive Player of the Year by USA Today and earned NAIA All-American First Team honors.
 Feminis holds numerous USF records, including most tackles in a game (29) and career (469).
 He was inducted into the USF Athletics Hall of Fame (1996) as well as his high school Marian Catholic (2000) in Chicago Heights.

 Feminis resides in Plainfield with his wife, Meredith, and daughters, Gianna, Francesca and Sophia.